 Joe Rodon is set to be a future star in English football after impressing for Swansea.

-Here, Sky Sports' EFL pundits Danny Higginbotham and Andy Hinchcliffe assess the 22-year-old's attributes and tell us why he is such a special talent...
+During lockdown, Sky Sports EFL pundits Danny Higginbotham and Andy Hinchcliffe assessed the 22-year-old's attributes and tell us why he is such a special talent...

 From what you've seen, how good is he?